dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

 -  `Build flags <#parts-environment-variables-heading--build-flags>`__
 -  `Plugin variables <#parts-environment-variables-heading--plugin-variables>`__

-Environment variables can be accessed via the `override- <snapcraft-parts-metadata.md>`__ keywords with shell commands and `Scriptlets <override-build-steps.md>`__, or more generally within your project’s build infrastructure.
+Environment variables can be accessed via the :ref:`override- <snapcraft-parts-metadata>` keywords with shell commands and :ref:`Scriptlets <override-build-steps>`, or more generally within your project’s build infrastructure.

-See `Adding parts <adding-parts.md>`__ for a general overview of what parts are and how to use them, and for more details on how parts are built within the *snapcraft* environment, including build stages and the directories they use, see `Parts lifecycle <parts-lifecycle.md>`__.
+See :ref:`Adding parts <adding-parts>` for a general overview of what parts are and how to use them, and for more details on how parts are built within the *snapcraft* environment, including build stages and the directories they use, see :ref:`Parts lifecycle <parts-lifecycle>`.

-   ⓘ For the various environment variables available to running snap applications, see `Environment variables <environment-variables.md>`__.
+   ⓘ For the various environment variables available to running snap applications, see :ref:`Environment variables <environment-variables>`.

 .. raw:: html